varungohil/varungohil.github.io/_posts/2025-01-01-mlsys-debuggability.md

 While I’ve talked about debuggability till now, there are three properties at the core of this discussion.
 Here are the three properties and there definitions :

 - Debuggability: the ability to detect and resolve issues that lead to model misbehavior.
-- Interpretability: There are two definitions popularized by Molnar’s book:
+- Interpretability: There are two definitions popularized by [Molnar’s book](https://christophm.github.io/interpretable-ml-book/):
     - Interpretability is the degree to which a human can understand the cause of a decision.
     - Interpretability is the degree to which a human can consistently predict the model’s result.

     There is a subtle difference between the two - the second definition does not require a causal understanding of the model’s behavior.
 As long as we can predict its behavior reliably, we say the model is interpretable.
-This is akin to saying that we say the the phenomena of sun-rise is interpretable by the explanation that the “Sun rises in the east every day” with no actual causal understanding of why the sun rises in the east every day.
+This is akin to saying that the phenomena of sun-rise is interpretable by the explanation that the “Sun rises in the east every day” with no actual causal understanding of why the sun rises in the east every day.

     The first definition is more strict as it pushes for a causal understanding.

 - Generalizability: model’s ability to perform well on data that is not independent and identically distributed (IID) as the model’s training data.

-    This is an important property as all ML algorithms rely on the assumption that train and test data are IID.
-Real world environment frequently violate this assumption due to user behavior pattern changes, workload churn and hardware heterogeneity, and this results in degradation of model performance.
+    This is an important property as all [ML algorithms rely on the assumption that train and test data are IID](https://www.deeplearningbook.org/).
+Real world environment frequently [violate this assumption](https://ieeexplore.ieee.org/document/10488711) due to user behavior pattern changes, workload churn and hardware heterogeneity, and this results in degradation of model performance.

 These properties don't exist in isolation and relate to each other in ways that help one property improve the other.
 Consider this: ML models inherently have finite generalizability, which means they can struggle with data that doesn't match their training distribution.
 This limitation makes model debuggability essential.
 When debugging the model, we often need to interpretability to understand  why the model made certain decisions to find the root cause of the problem.
 The insights we gain from this interpretation process then feed back into improving the model's generalizability.